 We just rode around all day.
 We stopped and had some pop and stuff and just had a big time.
 Just like you, we got back just in time to catch our ride home.

 Next morning, we got called down to the office.
-The principal told us to all meet down by the huge French doors in the front of the school.
+The principal told us to all to meet down by the huge French doors in the front of the school.

 When we got there, they had glass cleaner and rags for us.
 We spent the next several hours washing those windows.
 I never washed so many windows in my life!